 To help you search for literature in common or key topics of interest our subject experts have created predefined search strings.
 These have been created using complex search techniques such as field tags and multiple Boolean operators to return the most relevant results.
-To access the Smart searches click on the Smart searches tab above the search box as shown below.
+To access the Smart searches click on the search box as shown below.